terrorizer1980/litmus/Overview-of-solid-waffle.md

   nodes: []
 ```

-If testing against localhost, you can jump to running tests.
+Some modules can be testing against localhost, Ie the machine you are running your test from.
+This can be dangerous.
+If you are running against localhost you can go to [Run the tests: 'rake waffle:parallel'](#test)

 <a name="agent"/>

 ### Installing the Agent

 Uses https://github.com/puppetlabs/puppetlabs-puppet_agent.
-Using these tasks we can install different versions of the agent on many OSes.
-Specifically puppet 5 and 6  and .....
-You can specify a single target or run against all machines in the inventory file.
+Using the tasks we can install different versions of the puppet agent on many different OSes.
+This command can install the agent on a single target or on all targets in the inventory file

 ```
-bundle exec rake "waffle:install_agent"
+bundle exec rake "waffle:install_agent" # installs the latest puppet agent on all targets
+#
+bundle exec rake 'waffle:install_agent[puppet5]' # installs puppet 5 on all targets
+#
+bundle exec rake 'waffle:tear_down[gn55owqktvej9fp.delivery.puppetlabs.net]' # install the latest agent on a specific target
 ```

 <a name="module"/>